-The egenix-mx-base part of the package (e.g. mxTextTools and mxDateTime) is distributed under the eGenix.com Public License and the egenix-mx-commercial (e.g. mxODBC) while the mxODBC Zope Database Adapter is distributed under the eGenix.com Commercial License.
+The egenix-mx-base part of the package (e.g. mxTextTools and mxDateTime) is distributed under the eGenix.com Public License and the egenix-mxodbc (mxODBC) while the mxODBC Zope Database Adapter is distributed under the eGenix.com Commercial License.